Random Policy Evaluation Uncovers Policies of Generative Flow Networks: Experiments

 \subsection{Molecule Generation}

 In this section, we study the task of generating molecule graphs.
-We first study the QM9 molecule task as studied in prior GFlowNets work~\citep{jain2023multi,shen2023towards,kim2023local}, where the reward function is defined as the energy gap between the highest occupied molecular orbital and lowest unoccupied orbital (HOMO-LUMO).
+We study the variant of the QM9 molecule task as studied in prior GFlowNets work~\citep{jain2023multi,shen2023towards,kim2023local} following the experimental setup as in Section~\ref{sec:exp_setup}, where the reward function is defined as the energy gap between the highest occupied molecular orbital and lowest unoccupied orbital (HOMO-LUMO).
 We employ a pre-trained molecular property prediction model, MXMNet~\citep{zhang2020molecular}, as the reward proxy.
-In addition, we study the sEH molecule generation task~\citep{bengio2021flow}, specifically the variant introduced by~\citet{shen2023towards}, where the agent learns to design high-affinity ligands targeting the soluble epoxide hydrolase (sEH) protein.
-We use a pre-trained proxy model developed by~\citet{bengio2021flow}.

-The results for QM9 and sEH are summarized in Figure~\ref{fig:mol_res}.
-RPE achieves consistent performance gain in the molecule generation tasks.
-Although RPE obtains a similar accuracy with baselines, it stands out for its accelerated mode detection.
-We find that the performance gap is larger for the more complex sEH task, where RPE discovers about $2\times$ more modes throughout training.
+The results are summarized in Figure~\ref{fig:mol_res}, where RPE consistently maintains the ability to capture multi-modal rewards, demonstrating comparable accuracy to GFlowNet and MaxEnt RL baselines.
+RPE also discovers modes faster from its fixed policy evaluation framework.